marksiemers/hierarchy_tests/README.md

   * Left it this way, in-case anyone wants to try to make benchmarking reports available over the web, but this really is a database/activerecord benchmarking app
 * The `SELECT INTO` in a migration to create and seed table
   * This one is particularly bad, and I plan to fix it, so the creation remains in the migration, and the seeding happens in the seed file
-  * You have to do hacky things right now
+  * You have to do hacky things right now to use the migrations and seed file (just restore the db for now)
 * The model names `Employee` and `Worker` are arbitrary and don't indicate the gem being used
   * Should be switched to `AncestryEmployee` and `ClosureTreeEmployee`
 * A postgresql dump file is checked in